-You know that indestructible metal that Wolverine's bones are incased in?
-Vibranium is the stronger metal and T'Challa (the Black Panther's real identity) owns all of it, and often has to protect it.
+You know that indestructibl tough metal that Wolverine's bones are incased in?
+Vibranium is is even stronger than that, and T'Challa (the Black Panther's real identity) owns all of it and often has to protect it.

-So, from the perspective of natural resources, supply vs. demand, and how much he has at his disposal if he just sells a tiny bit of what he has an endless amount of -- T'Challa, The Black Panther, is arguably the richest superhero in comics.
+So, from the perspective of natural resources, supply vs. demand, and how much he has at his disposal, if he just sells a tiny bit of it – T'Challa, The Black Panther, is arguably the richest superhero in comics.

 BONUS: He's considered one of the eight smartest people in the entire Marvel Universe.

-That's right, anytime anyone loses a wallet or drops change into the ocean (as well as any pirate treasure that exists in the Marvel universe, oh yeah, and the countless riches of the kingdom of Atlantis)... it's all Namor's.
+That's right, any time anyone loses a wallet or drops change into the ocean (as well as any pirate treasure that exists in the Marvel universe and the countless riches of the Kingdom of Atlantis)... it's all Namor's.
 The reigning Prince of Atlantis, Namor is one of the biggest jerks in the Marvel universe, even though his heart is usually in the right place.